ronnyml/snowplow-wiki/events-and-contexts/Schema-registry.md

 A corresponding jsonpath file and sql table definition file will be generated in the appropriate folder in the repo.

-Note that you can create SQL table definition and jsonpath files for all the events / contexts schema'd as follows:
+Note that you can create SQL table definition and jsonpath files for all the events / contexts schemas as follows:

 ```sh
 /path/to/schema-guru-0.5.0 ddl --with-json-paths schemas/com.mycompany